MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 Emp2@contoso.com,8/1/2016,8/15/2015,Mgr3@contoso.com,Pacific Standard Time,6,Sales,9,Midwest

 ### Allowed time zones

 The default time zone for Workplace Analytics is Pacific Standard Time.
-Visit [Timezones for Workplace Analytics](../Use/Timezones-for-workplace-analytics.md) for a complete list of the times zones that you can use.
+Visit [Time zones for Workplace Analytics](../Use/Timezones-for-workplace-analytics.md) for a complete list of the times zones that you can use.

 ## Step four - Upload data

 After you have created your source .csv file, you can upload it to the Workplace Analytics service.
 See [Upload organizational data](Upload-organizational-data.md).

 <!-- OLD CONTENT: